davewsmith/play/reuse-django-admin/README.md

 # Reuse Django Admin

-Playing around with building on Django Admin
+Playing with extending the Django Admin without actually modifying it.

+This to add app-specifig Admin commands that don't necessarily involve viewing or editing Django models.